-Former Papua New Guinean Prime Minister Peter O’Neill says police charged him with perjury
+Former Papua New Guinea prime minister charged with perjury over inquiry into losing investment deal

-CANBERRA, Australia (AP) — Former Papua New Guinean Prime Minister Peter O’Neill said police charged him on Monday with providing false evidence in an inquiry into a multi-million-dollar government loss on an investment deal.
+CANBERRA, Australia (AP) — Former Papua New Guinean Prime Minister Peter O’Neill was charged on Monday with providing false evidence in an inquiry into a multi-million-dollar government loss on an investment deal.

-O’Neill, who remains a lawmaker in the Pacific island nation’s parliament, denied the charges, which stem from when he was the government’s leader in 2014.
+O’Neill, who remains a lawmaker in the Pacific island nation’s parliament, denied the three charges lodged by police that stem from when he was the government’s leader in 2014.

 O’Neill’s government obtained a 1.3 billion Australian dollar ($878 million) loan through the Swiss-based investment bank UBS to buy a 10.1% stake in the Australian stock exchange-listed energy exploration company Oil Search Ltd.

-The government eventually sold its stake at a loss and an inquiry into the deal this year recommended charges against O’Neill for providing false testimony.
-The charge carries a potential prison sentence of 14 years.
+The government eventually sold its stake at a loss and a three-year inquiry into the deal culminated this year in a recommendation of charges against O’Neill for providing false testimony.
+Each charge carries a potential prison sentence of 14 years.

-O’Neill, who was replaced by the current Prime Minister James Marape in 2019, said he faced three charges of giving false evidence to the UBS Commission of Inquiry.
+O’Neill, who was replaced by current Prime Minister James Marape in 2019, denied giving false evidence to the UBS Commission of Inquiry during testimony twice in 2021 and once last year.

 “As far as I know … I did not mislead the Commission of Inquiry.
 But we will test this in court,” O’Neill told reporters in the capital, Port Moresby.